yikangshen/Ordered-Neurons/README.md

   	+ Test Unsupervised Parsing
     ```python test_phrase_grammar.py --cuda```

-    The default setting in `main.py` achieves a perplexity of approximately `56.17` on PTB test set,
+    The default setting in `main.py` achieves a perplexity of approximately `56.17` on PTB test set
     and unlabeled F1 of approximately `47.7` on WSJ test set.